Basic Usage

 </script>

-• $api is injected into all Vue instances (including root), since asyncData doesn't have this property.
+is injected into all Vue instances (including root), sinceasyncData

 {